mipstian/genintho.github.io/_posts/2014-11-25-create-pull-request-from-terminal.md

     echo $PATH_REPO
     open $PATH_REPO/compare/$NAME
 }
 {% endhighlight %}

+!!!
+This works only if you are using the HTTP URL.

 You can probably find a more up to date version in my [dotfiles](https://github.com/genintho/dotfiles)